 For any valid $k_x$ and any distribution of $\T_x$, we define the composite causal variable

 which explicitly references corresponding time points in contrast to its nontemporal counterpart $X$.
-Owing to the essential role of time in causality and the problems due to its absence in conventional causal DAGs (see \cref{sec:ambiguity,sec:acyclicity}), we choose to keep the time index explicit even after the aggregation into a single real-valued random variable.
-Our formalism allows for further generalization, for example by making $k_x$ a random variable, but the objects in \cref{tab:objects} are sufficient to encompass our motivating examples.
-For a formalization of the example in \cref{sec:ambiguity}, see the forthcoming \cref{ex:mixing}, for a formalization of the example in \cref{sec:acyclicity} see the forthcoming \cref{ex:aggregation}.
-Moving forward, all causal variables will be composite variables of the form given in \cref{eq:temporal_causal_var}, unless they specifically refer to a single time point.
+Owing to the essential role of time in causality and the problems due to its absence in conventional causal DAGs outlined in \cref{sec:ambiguity,sec:acyclicity}, we choose to keep the time index explicit even after the aggregation into a single real-valued random variable.
+The objects in \cref{tab:objects} encompass a wide range of possible variable definitions, though in principle our formalism allows for further generalization, for example by making $k_x$ a random variable.
+Moving forward, all causal variables will be composite variables of the form given in \cref{eq:temporal_causal_var}.

-\paragraph{The atomic causal DAG.} Following the time series DAG literature \parencite[e.g.][]{hyttinen2012,bongers2021foundations}, we assume the existence of a causal DAG between variables that refer to quantities at single time points.
-We refer to this DAG as the \textit{atomic} causal DAG, and within it all causes precede their effects (see \cref{graydef:cause_prec_effect} for a formal version).
-From the atomic causal DAG it is possible to derive a directed graph between these aggregate variables, which may or may not be acyclic.
-The scope of interventions on a causal variable $\Xt$ is given by the interventions on any subset of $(\mathbb{X}_t)_{t\in\Tcal_x}$.
-We say that $\Xt$ causes another causal variable $\Yt$ if there exists $(t_x, t_y)$ that occurs jointly with nonzero probability and $\mathbb{X}_{t_x}$ causes $\mathbb{Y}_{t_y}$ in the atomic DAG, without considering self-loops \parencite[see \cref{graydef:causation} for a formal version; we refer to][for a detailed treatment of inference rules over clusters of variables]{anand2023causal}.
+\paragraph{The atomic causal DAG} Following the time series DAG literature \parencite[e.g.][]{hyttinen2012,bongers2021foundations}, we assume the existence of a causal DAG between variables that refer to quantities at single time points.
+We refer to this DAG as the \textit{atomic} causal DAG, and within it all causes precede their effects (see \cref{graydef:cause_prec_effect}).
+From the atomic causal DAG it is possible to derive a directed graph between composite variables, which may or may not be acyclic.
+Interventions on $\Xt$ may target $\X_{t}$ at any time point $t$ that can appear with positive probability in $\T_x$.
+We say that $\Xt$ causes another causal variable $\Yt$ if there exists $(t_x, t_y)$ that occurs jointly with positive probability and $\mathbb{X}_{t_x}$ causes $\mathbb{Y}_{t_y}$ in the atomic DAG, without considering self-loops \parencite[see \cref{graydef:causation}; for a detailed treatment of inference rules over cluster variables we refer to][]{anand2023causal}.
 We denote the existence of a causal path between two variables by $\leadsto$.
 If the causal path consists of a single edge, then $\leadsto$ can be replaced by a straight arrow $\to$.